cgn170/android-txt2morse-java/README.md

 # txt2morse

-## Android App Demo that convert text to Morse Code
+## Java android app demo that convert text to morse Code

-Translate text to morse code in 3 forms, text, sound and light (flashlight).
+Translate text to morse code in 3 ways; text, sound and light (flashlight).

 ![Screenshot](imagenes/screenshot.jpg)

-Feel free to check and/or the source code of this app.
+Feel free to check and/or use the source code of this project.